telerik/teststudio-docs/docs/features/project-explorer/overview.md

 ---
 # Project Explorer

 The Project Explorer pane shows a tree-like structure of your tests in the project.
 Tests can be added directly to the project, or logically grouped in folders.
 Double click opens the test.
 Folders in turn, can be nested forming hierarchical representation of your testing solution.
-If there are multiple folders expanded you can collapse these usign the Collapse button (available since release R1 2018).
+If there are multiple folders expanded you can collapse these using the Collapse button (available as of release R1 2018 - v.2018.1.0130).

 ![Collapse Button][4]

 Each project file has a context menu with further actions that can be taken.
 Note that some context menu items will show up only for certain project file types.

+## Project Context Menu Options

 ![Project Context Menu][1]